WHAT ARE THE DIVISION MAIN STREET DESIGN GUIDELINES?

 - New Main Street Architecture Resources: We’ve added a set of “Foundational Architectural Styles” descriptions and images so when we hear a developer or architect say “there’s nothing there to relate to” in terms of architecture or character, you have a set of photos and descriptions to highlight exemplary buildings and design patterns that are part of our Main Street identity from which to draw inspiration.

-- Technical Design Recommendations from our Consultants: Finally, it integrates more detailed content from the “long version” of the guidelines which was developed with technical assistance and support from our amazing consultants at Urbworks + Design Culture Lab (hired with a grant from SE Uplift and community donated funds).
+- Technical Design Recommendations from our Consultants: The updated version integrates more detailed content from the “long version” of the guidelines (aka The Resources Guide for Creating Division Design Guidelines) which was developed with technical assistance and support from our amazing consultants at Urbworks + Design Culture Lab (hired with a grant from SE Uplift and community donated funds).

 HOW CAN COMMUNITY MEMBERS GIVE INPUT?